stefanGT44/Concurrent-Word-Distribution-Tool/README.md

 The main objective of cruncher components is to count the word distribution in text objects that linked input components provided, and supply linked output components with the results. <br>
 Upon receiving input text, a new <b>RecursiveTask</b> is created within the cruncher <b>thread pool</b> and the <b>Future</b> object is forwarded to all linked output components.<br>
 The task recursively creates new tasks and splits the job (text) into smaller chunks (chunk size specified in the config file), after which the distribution computation is done, and finally the results are combined.
-Every cunrhcer instance has a specified arity number.<br>
+Every cruncher instance has a specified arity number.<br>
 If arity = <b>1</b> the cruncher counts the number of times every <b>single</b> word appears in a text,<br>
 if arity = <b>3</b> the cruncher counts the number of times every <b>three</b> consecutive words, in exactly that order, appear in a text , etc.<br>